tainn/sub-sync/README.md

 An application written in Python that enables a fixed setting of subtitle time offsets to a selected **srt** file via the CLI by overwriting its time intervals.

-It differs from utilizing subtitle shifts inside any media player due to permenently applying timeline changes, not just during the active session.
+It differs from utilizing subtitle shifts inside any media player by permenently applying timeline changes, not just during the active session.
 Sync audio and subtitles once, watch multiple times.

 ## Usage